drivera123/LDRS500/unit-4.-transformative-and-servant-leadership.md

 # Unit 4

-Friday January 13 Transformative and Servant Leadership

-Read posted powerpoint PREPARE AND SUBMIT A 1OO WORD PRECIS COMMENT

-Read Northouse chapter 8 PREPARE AND SUBMIT A 2OO WORD PRECIS COMMENT
+Read Northouse chapter and prepare a 200 word precis/synthesis.
+Post to forum.

-Read posted articles by Parolini, Stone, Page and Wallace PREPARE AND SUBMIT A 250-300 WORD PRECIS COMMENT
+Read posted articles by Parolini, Stone, Page and Wallace.
+Prepare a 250-300 word precis.
+Post to forum.

-Read characteristics of Servant Led organizations PREPARE AND SUBMIT A 1OO WORD PRECIS COMMENT
+Read characteristics of Servant Led organizations.
+Prepare a 1OO word precis/synthesis.
+Post to forum.